rickertm322/PHYS265-spring25/code_project.md

 - corner.py: Corner plots - https://ascl.net/1702.002

+  OK.
 Together with emcee a very popular package in the literature.
 Explores the covariant matrix graphically.

 - emcee: The MCMC Hammer (possibly most used code) - https://ascl.net/1303.002